ossec/ossec-docs/docs/faq/syscheck.rst

 Why aren't new files creating an alert?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By deffault OSSEC does not alert on new files.
+By default OSSEC does not alert on new files.
 To enable this functionlity, <alert_new_files> must be set to yes inside the <syscheck> section of the manager's ossec.conf.
 Also, the rule to alert on new files (rule 554) is set to level 0 by default.
 The alert level will need to be raised in order to see the alert.
+Alerting on new files does not work in realtime, a full scan will be necessary to detect them.

 Add the following to local_rules.xml: